-The STPCD gives a right to a daily pay rate based on the pay rate for teachers in regular employment at the school.
-It states that “Teachers employed on a day-to-day or other short notice basis [ie supply teachers] must be paid… on a daily basis calculated on the assumption that a full working year consists of 195 days, periods of employment for less than a day being calculated pro rata”.
+The STPCD says that the daily pay rate should be 1/195 of the appropriate STPCD pay rate which they would receive if directly employed.
+It states: “Teachers employed on a day-to-day or other short notice basis [ie supply teachers] must be paid… on a daily basis calculated on the assumption that a full working year consists of 195 days, periods of employment for less than a day being calculated pro rata.”

-Appendix 1 sets out daily pay rates based on the pay scales recommended by the NEU and other teacher unions, according to the rules set out above.
-(Note - supply teachers do not receive any pay during holiday periods.
-As full-time teachers work for 195 days a year, this daily pay rate of 1/195 includes an element for ‘holiday pay’).
+Appendix 1 sets out daily pay rates based on the STPCD classroom teacher pay scales under the rules set out above.
+(NB Supply teachers do not receive any pay during holiday periods.
+As full-time teachers work for 195 days a year, this daily pay rate of 1/195 includes an element for ‘holiday pay’.)

 What should I be paid for supply work of less than a day in duration?

-The NEU recommends an hourly rate of 1/975th of annual pay for each hour of teaching or other work, while the DFE has recommended that any hourly rate of pay should be on the basis on a day of 6.48 hours (1265/195) or the total length of the school’s pupil day (see section on working time arrangements below).
+The NEU recommends an hourly rate of 1/975th of annual pay for each hour of teaching or other work, while the Department for Education (DfE) has recommended that any hourly rate of pay should be on the basis of a day of 6.48 hours (1265/195) or the total length of the school’s pupil day (see section on working time arrangements below).

 Can supply teachers employed by a school or local authority receive pay progression?

-What are my working time arrangements as a supply teacher employed by a school/LA?
+What are my working time arrangements as a supply teacher employed by a school or local authority?

 The STPCD does not specify the length of the supply teacher’s working day.
 In some cases, employers seek to offer supply teachers an hourly rate rather than a daily rate, even where the supply teacher has taught for the full pupil day.
 Do not accept an hourly rate when you should be entitled to the daily rate – it will lead to lower pay.